 - From person-to-person (close contact….touching, shaking hands etc),

 According to Public Health England, you have to be in close contact with an infected person – within two metres to be at risk.
 This can happen at the work place, in health care centres, hospitals, in a home, buses, taxis, trains, practically anywhere.
-In addition, latest research is showing virus genetic material present in faeces and blood samples of a percentage of those infected, so this may potentially be a novel route of transmission – even more reason for washing hands well after visiting the toilet!
-Contaminated surfaces include public hand rails, lift buttons, money, shopping trolley handles etc. Wash hands well (for at least 20 seconds) after being out in public and sanitize them!
+Contaminated surfaces include public hand rails, lift buttons, money, shopping trolley handles etc. Wash hands well (for at least 20 seconds) after being out in public and sanitize them often.
 If soap and water are not available, use hand sanitizer gel (with at least 60% alcohol) to disinfect hands.

 What are the symptoms of infection?

 - Loss of sense of smell (anosmia) or even taste now seems to be more common

 Loss of smell seems to develop by day 3.

 Other symptoms may be fatigue, body aches, headaches, sore throat, chills.
 There are also reports of nausea and diarrhoea.
 In more severe cases, infection can cause pneumonia with difficulty breathing, severe acute respiratory syndrome, kidney and liver failure and even death.